the-rebooted-coder/OurJUET/README.md

 # Our JUET
-An android app currently under development, for students of JUET to track the info on the webkiosk easily
+Android app currently under development, for students of JUET to track the info on the webkiosk easily